 Thankfully, nobody is mining for coal or extracting gas in or around Normanville, there aren't plumes of coal dust filling the air and there are no spikes in lung infections or cancer in the community.
 All that is really happening is that more houses are being built to accomodate growing families whilst fufilling a demand for more holiday accomodation in the area.

 When I reflect on such a thing it seems like the term solastalgia was custom built for such a dramatically nostalgic individual myself - one who is so acutely affected, moved or piqued by the slightest of change to an environment.
-I believe this is one of the reasons why I started the Fleurieu Sound Map - where photographic media failed to adequately document (and in some way preserve) a place, the audio option would come in.
+I believe this is one of the reasons why I started the FLEURIEU & KI SOUND MAP (FKISM) - where photographic media failed to adequately document (and in some way preserve) a place, the audio option would come in.

 The here and the now

 Given the struggles with my mental health this year, my lifelong tendency to get so hung up on the rampant scourge of humans and their prediliction or expand their turf across and into everything might not seem like such a good thing to ruminate on, especially when I'm making an effort to clear my head of particular anxieties.
 However, to my suprise (and relief) I found on my recent trips to Normanville that my concerns relating to this have diluted somewhat and that I'm comfortable accepting it as more of a drift of 'stuff that happens'.
 I'm cool with it - as long as everyone looks after the native vegetation, sand dunes, animals and stops pumping vile shit into the Bungala River.